cnnarayanchavan/Objects-Events_JS/README.md

    Customer name and email
    Total amount spent by the customer
    Product name and total cost of the order with the highest amount spent

-   Exam Started (In-Semester) From 20 to 27 remaining taks 3rd and next incoming
-   comming from gimini...
-   .. js